dmitriz/git-collaboration-strategies/README.md

 ### Branch out and begin working

 Now the most interesting part begins!
-But here is my next rule:
+But here is my first rule:

-- I want my `master branch`
+- I want my `master branch` to always be clean and reflect the latest changes as much as possible.